cfsengineering/CEASIOMpy/doc/source/user_guide/modules/SettingsGUI/index.rst

 Analyses
 --------

-*SettingsGUI* does not perform any analyses.
-However, it will use information contain in all the __specs__ file to create one tab per module.
-The user can filled all the inputs and when the button "Save & Quit" is push, all the data will be save at the correct place in the CPACS file.
+*SettingsGUI* does not perform any analysis.
+However, it will use informations contained in all the __specs__ file to create one tab per module.
+The user can fill all the inputs and when the button "Save & Quit" is clicked on, all the data will be saved at the correct place in the CPACS file.
 It can also be used to manage the aeroMaps contained in the CPACS file.

 Output